lsst-dm/dm_dev_guide/communications/rfc.rst

 When you adopt an RFC, ensure that the resolution of the discussion is clearly stated, especially if the resolution is different from the proposal.

 Next, see :ref:`rfc-implementing`.

+.. note:: RFCs on DM controlled documents will be set directly to **Adopted** by the DMCCB, since they do not require implementation issues.

 .. _rfc-withdrawing: